apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### March 31st, 2016: Apache Jackrabbit Oak 1.4.1 released
+Apache Jackrabbit Oak 1.4.1 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.
+See the [downloads](downloads.html#oak) page for more details

+#### March 31st, 2016: Apache Jackrabbit 2.10.2 released
+Apache Jackrabbit 2.10.2 is a patch release that contains fixes and improvements over the previous 2.10.x release.
+See the [downloads](downloads.html#v2.10) page for more details.

 #### March 29th, 2016: Apache Jackrabbit Oak 1.0.29 released
 Jackrabbit Oak 1.0.29 is a patch release that contains fixes and improvements over the previous 1.0.x release.
 See the